kausmees/GenoCAE/README.md

 # GenoCAE

-Convolutional autoencoder for genotype data
+Convolutional autoencoder for genotype data, as described in [1]

 ## Installation
 (examples for linux)